{/*

 7. Have a marketing plan ready before you enter the final quarter

-Having a marketing roadmap before you plunge into the waters called holiday sales is vital!
+Having a marketing roadmap before you plunge into holiday sales is vital!
 Whatever action you decide to take—or ignore—will impact your sales and your conversion rate.

-Start with advertising what you can offer during the holidays and why people should select you.
-Use newsletters, E-mails, social media, text messages, online adverts, and online banners to communicate your message.
+Start by advertising what you can offer during the holidays and why people should select you.
+Communicate your message using newsletters, E-mails, social media, text messages, online adverts, and online banners.

 Investing in a robust promotional campaign and planning on any media channel can bring your website closer to the customers.
 Use all forms of communication to lure your customers.
 You can even offer deals and throw in discounts as a marketing gimmick.